jeremydcherry/jeremydcherry.github.io/index.md

 #### Select Links

 As you can tell, I like lists of links.
-Whether it’s curating helpful design resources, annually ranking my favorite records, diving into legendary discographies, or curated mixes you may find something of interest below.
+Whether it’s curating helpful design resources, annually ranking my favorite records, diving into legendary discographies, or curated mixes...

+##### _You may find something of interest below:_

 ### [Design Resources](/resources)
 ###### jeremydcherry.com/resources